1. Copy website to live server

 It’s important that all links and media use https in order to have the green padlock show, like this:

-3. Install Google Analytics
+3. Install Google Analytics 4

 Google provides a suite of tools for measuring website traffic, which I can install for you.
+It can be configured to a basic level for basic tracking or more advanced measurements can be added.

-4. Add site to Google Search Console
+4. Add Site to Google Search Console

 Some pages will be deliberately hidden from search engines, as we wouldn’t want every page of the site to show up in search engine results.